Nakashipara (community development block): Banking

 In 2013–14, Nakashipara CD Block had offices of 7 commercial banks and 5 gramin banks.

 Transport

 Nakashipara CD Block has 5 ferry services and 5 originating/ terminating bus routes.

 The Ranaghat-Lalgola branch line was opened in 1905.
-It passes through this CD Block and there are stations at Sonadanga railway station, Bethuadahari railway station and Muragacha railway station.
+It passes through this CD Block and there are stations at Sonadanga railway station, Bethuadahari railway station and Muragacha railway station(MGM).

 NH 14 (old number NH 34) passes through this block.